opdavies/ansible-role-letsencrypt/README.md

 Requires [Git](http://git-scm.com/) to be installed, but there’s no dependency on any particular role.

+Red Hat based distributions require the [EPEL repository](https://fedoraproject.org/wiki/EPEL) to be configured, so that `python-virtualenv` can be installed.

 ## Role Variables

 Available variables are listed below, along with default values (see defaults/main.yml):